- What are the general steps for implementing an ISO/OHSAS management system?

 To lead, and guide, and speed the process; to save you from making rookie mistakes; to apply his/her experience and abilities to see to it you end up with a system that not only "passes" registration audit, but, more importantly, adds value to your organization.

 The consultant's role is also, ultimately, to work him/herself out of a job – that is, to leave you with a system that you understand, own, and can operate just fine without further consultant help (and expense).

 Ultimately, your ISO / OHSAS system should be an asset that pays you back, not a cost that bleeds you dry.
 A consultant can help you achieve this faster than you'd figure it out without help -- if the consultant is experienced, competent, and conscientious.

 But be careful.
 Finding a qualified consultant can be tricky.
 There is no licensing or certification required to be a management systems consultant – the only requirement to be one is simply to declare yourself.

-For more information on how to select a consultant, review our "17 Answer to Get - BEFORE You Hire a Consultant."
+For more information on how to select a consultant, request our "12 Answer to Get - BEFORE You Hire a Consultant."
 (Warning: Our competitors would rather you did not read this.)